Many Christians firmly believe the only way God reveals himself to humanity is through the bible.

-The bible is the product of these sources of revelation.
-People saw God, or heard him when he spoke and saw the miracles he empowered, and if they didn’t see any of that they at least heard his prophets speak for him.
+The bible is the product of all these sources of revelation.
+People saw God, or heard him when he spoke, or saw the miracles he empowered.
+If they didn’t see any of that, they at least heard his prophets speak for him.
 They recorded these things—and that’s our scriptures.
 That’s bible.

 While I gotta insist Jesus, not bible, holds the top spot in our loyalty, minds, faith, and behavior, I certainly don’t wanna dismiss bible—it’s profoundly useful!
 It has five main purposes, which Paul listed to Timothy here: